x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/manage-role-assignment-policies-exchange-2013-help.md

 ## Change the default assignment policy

 You can change the management role assignment policy assigned to new mailboxes that are created.
-Changing the default role assignment policy doesn’t change the assignment policy assigned to existing mailboxes.
+Changing the default role assignment policy doesn't change the assignment policy assigned to existing mailboxes.
 To change the assignment policy assigned to existing mailboxes, see [Change the assignment policy on a mailbox](change-the-assignment-policy-on-a-mailbox-exchange-2013-help.md).

 > [!NOTE]